SILWERSTEAM 2023 PROGRAM!!

 At the museum, you can visit a couple of interesting exhibitions.
 Among others The Castle that Disappeared (the story about the demolished royal renaissance castle in the city), Rapiers, Sabers & Cutlasses (about the sharp steel produced in Eskilstuna up to the 19th century), and finally Charged! (about the Swedish arms production, where some was also manufactured in Eskilstuna).

 On Sunday we Steampunk enthusiasts will get an exclusive guided tour of the museum.

 For the children, there are the superb playground The Little City Museum, as well as the curious youth exhibition Factotum and two exploration maps, The Mystery at Eskilstuna Huus and the Adventures of the curious mouse friends Pip and Petra.

-If the mechanical workshop is a bit too loud for you, why don’t head over to the museum´s piece-de-resistance…
+If the mechanical workshop wasn´t enough for you, why don’t head over to the museum´s piece-de-resistance…

 So, what do you think?
 We think this will be a really good starting point for a fantastic weekend of Steampunk awesomeness!
-But, of course, we haven´t yet got into our plans for the evenings, tea, beer, candlelight meetings and the Saturday Night Full Moon Party!
+But, of course, we haven´t yet got into our plans for the evenings, free tea, board games, candlelight meetings, and the Friday and Saturday Night Steam pub!